w3f/polkadot-wiki/docs/general/ledger.md

 you pick a derivation path from that account - think of it like a formula from which child accounts are generated.
 When you are creating a Polkadot ledger account for the first time on Ledger Live with name `Polkadot 1`, this can be added to Polkadot JS using the 0/0 derivation path (i.e. account type = 0 and account index = 0).
-If then you add a second account called `Polkadot 2`, this will correspond to the 1/0 derivation path, and so on.
+If you add a second account called `Polkadot 2`, this will correspond to the 1/0 derivation path, and so on.
 We thus have multiple parent accounts that can be viewed and used in both Ledger Live and Polkadot JS.
 Additionally, we can use Polkadot-JS UI to created multiple children accounts from each parent account.
 For example, `Polkadot 1` with 0/0